arfc/mhtgr350-benchmark/benchmark-ph1ex3/README.md

 # ./neutronics

-Contains a stand-alone neutronics simulation input files, geometry files, and postprocessing scripts.
+Contains a stand-alone neutronics simulation input files, geometry files, and script to generate the cross-section files.

 # ./thermal-fluids

-Contains a stand-alone thermal-fluids simulation input files, geometry files, and postprocessing scripts.
+Contains a stand-alone thermal-fluids simulation input files, and geometry files.

 # ./coupled